THE BEST TUBELESS BIKE TIRES 2023

 In the chart below, you’ll see how much wider or narrower the rim is than the tire for each combination.
-When the rim is wider and should continue to be over the life of the tire, the cells showing the measurements will be shaded green.
-If the rim is initially wider but tire wear will cause the tire to expand beyond the width of the rim, they get a yellow shading.
+When the rim is wider and should continue to be over the tire’s life, the cells showing the measurements will be shaded green.
+If the rim is initially wider, but tire wear will cause the tire to expand beyond the width of the rim, they get a yellow shading.
 When the rim is narrower than the tire to start with, the cells are shaded pink (but only because you couldn’t see the numbers if I used red).

 While my measurements were limited to the wheelsets you see in the charts below, I’ve hopefully given you a wide enough range of wheels with different inside and outside widths that you can find one with similar measurements to yours.